-...And that's the issue with following one "guru" approach.
-Sure, it's easy to buy into one person's soundbites, but there just isn't enough fuel to get you to your goal most of the time.
-If your goal is sub-orbital, you'll need more.
+Sitting with my kids I realized this was my analogy.
+This is precisely the issue with anyone following a one "guru" approach to money management.
+Sure, it's easy to buy into one person's soundbites, but there just isn't enough fuel to get you to your goal....unless it can be reached by that single rocket.